 The pattern repeats across different technical domains:

-The root cause was never the cloud provider or its pricing.
-It was absence of operational accountability.
-No one tracked which resources provided value.
-No one right-sized compute instances.
-No one decommissioned abandoned experiments.
-The migration forced this operational discipline, but you could have applied the same discipline to the existing cloud infrastructure and achieved the savings without the rebuild.
+The root cause was never the cloud provider.
+It was absence of operational accountability—no one tracked which resources provided value, right-sized instances, or decommissioned abandoned experiments.
+The migration forced this discipline, but the same discipline applied to existing infrastructure would have achieved the savings without the rebuild.

 When Rebuilds Masquerade as Solutions to Organizational Problems